CharbelAY/Magento2Expert/Charbelay/Teachers/Readme.md

 Data about them is stored in ```setup_module``` with module name schema_version and data_version.<br>
 You guest it magento keeps track of data and schema stuff seperately it's good in case one fails then it won't update the entry in the db and you will be able to fix the script and rerun it<br>

+# Add an Admin grid <br>
+Building the grid on the custom page created in the in AdminPage module